Scott-Zeta/dotNetPlayground/ContosoPizza_Razor/README.md

 ## Tage Helpers

 These attributes are designed for specific element tags.
 Not likely to use in other tags.
+They can be helpful when binding form from the data to the Model instance.

 - **Partial Tag Helper**: